-- 8. If more tractive (lugging) power is required (e.g., when driving up a ramp, up a hill, or out of a ditch): - a.
+- 8. If more tractive (lugging) power is required (for instance, when driving up a ramp, up a hill, or out of a ditch): - a.
 Move GSL (A) closer to NEUTRAL. - b.
 Reduce max speed setting to 16 km/h (10 mph) by holding the shift button on the GSL while scrolling downwards, or by reducing the max speed setting using the QuickMenu.
-For instructions, refer to Adjusting Ground Speed Limit, page 128. - 9.
+For instructions, refer to Adjusting Ground Speed Limit, page 127. - 9.
 Once the lugging condition no longer exists: - a.
-Set GSL (A) to NOT MORE THAN HALF maximum forward speed. - b.
-For standard drive wheel: Adjust the maximum speed setting back to 43 km/h (27 mph).
-For instructions, refer to Adjusting Ground Speed Limit, page 128.
+Set GSL (A) to half of the windrower's maximum forward speed. - b.
+Windrowers equipped with standard drive wheels: Adjust the maximum speed setting back to 43 km/h (27 mph).
+For instructions, refer to Adjusting Ground Speed Limit, page 127.

-For high torque drive wheel: Adjust the maximum speed setting back to 34.6 km/h (21.5 mph).
-For instructions, refer to Adjusting Ground Speed Limit, page 128.
+Windrowers equipped with high-torque drive wheels: Adjust the maximum speed setting back to 34.6 km/h (21.5 mph).
+For instructions, refer to Adjusting Ground Speed Limit, page 127.